PatelShirish/PowerPositionReport/README.md

 4. RetryDelaySeconds - Interval between each Retry attempt

-5. Serilog - path - Path of a log file
+5. Serilog - path - Path of a log files